* S&P 500 coming off biggest weekly percentage gain since July

-NEW YORK (Frankfurt: HX6.F - news) , April 21 (Reuters) - U.S. stock index futures pointed to a flat open on Monday as investors found few reasons to keep buying following a strong rally last week and ahead of a heavy week of corporate earnings.
+NEW YORK (Frankfurt: HX6.F - news) , April 21 (Reuters) - U.S. stock index futures were very slightly higher on Monday as investors found few reasons to keep buying following a strong rally last week and ahead of a heavy week of corporate earnings releases.

 * The S&P 500 had its best week since July last week, boosted by strong results from such names as General Electric Co and Morgan Stanley (Berlin: DWD.BE - news) .
 However, thus far the earnings season has been mixed, with technology names like Google Inc (NasdaqGS: GOOG - news) and IBM (NYSE: IBM - news) struggling to impress investors.

 * Hasbro Inc (NasdaqGS: HAS - news) reported adjusted first-quarter earnings that topped forecasts, though revenue was below expectations.
-Halliburton Co also reported a better-than-expected quarterly profit.
+SunTrust Banks Inc (NYSE: STI - news) also reported results early Monday.

-* Advanced Micro Devices (NYSE: AMD - news) rose 9.5 percent to $4.04 in premarket trading.
+* Advanced Micro Devices (NYSE: AMD - news) rose in light premarket trading.
 Late Thursday, the last session before the Good Friday trading holiday, the chipmaker posted first-quarter results that beat expectations.

 * Perhaps the most eagerly awaited name on Monday is Netflix (Frankfurt: NFC.F - news) Inc, which will report after the market closes.
 The online movie renter was recently a trading favorite, soaring 300 percent last year as the S&P 500's biggest percentage gainer.
-The stock, stung by claims it is overvalued, has slumped recently alongside a broader decline in other recently high-flying names.
+The stock, stung by claims it is overvalued, slumped recently alongside a broader decline in "momentum" names.
 Analysts will look to see whether the results justify its still-elevated price.

-* S&P 500 futures rose 0.8 point and were slightly above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 7 points and Nasdaq 100 futures rose 12.25 points.
+* S&P 500 futures rose 2.7 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 22 points and Nasdaq 100 futures rose 10 points.

 * The S&P 500 and Nasdaq are coming off four-day winning streaks, and investors may look to take profits on any disappointing corporate news.

 * Dozens of S&P components will report this week, including such closely watched names as Apple Inc (NasdaqGS: AAPL - news) , Biogen Idec (NasdaqGS: BIIB - news) and Facebook Inc (NasdaqGS: FB - news) .
-A number of Dow components, including McDonald's Corp, AT&T Inc (NYSE: T - news) , Procter & Gamble and Caterpillar Inc (NYSE: CAT - news) , also report.
+A number of Dow components, including McDonald's Corp, AT&T Inc (NYSE: T - news) , Procter & Gamble and Caterpillar Inc (NYSE: CAT - news) , are also on tap to report.

 * Last week the Dow rose 2.4 percent, the S&P 500 added 2.7 percent and the Nasdaq advanced 2.4 percent.
 The Dow had its best week since December while the S&P 500 closed out its best week since July.
 The CBOE Volatility index, a measure of investor anxiety, fell 21.6 percent over the week, its biggest weekly drop since January 2013.